rnddg/eat/README.md

 #### What the Heck is YAML Front Matter?

-Each recipe is stored in a [Markdown](https://help.github.com/articles/markdown-basics) file, free of HTML code or other clutter.
+Each recipe is stored in a [Markdown][] file, free of HTML code or other clutter.

-At the very top of each recipe file, you'll see a block of code that looks like this, as in [sauce/teriyaki.md](https://github.com/ljvasey/recipes/blob/gh-pages/sauce/teriyaki.md):
+At the very top of each recipe file, you'll see a block of code that looks like this, as in the [template recipe][]:

 ```
 ---